CDE-UNIBE/lokp/docs/services/readmany.rst

+.. _read-many:

 Read Many
 =========

 Read many Activities or Stakeholders.

-There are 3 :ref:`read-many-variants` of this service and a number of :ref:`read-many-parameters` can be applied.
+There are 2 :ref:`read-many-variants` of this service and a number of :ref:`read-many-parameters` can be applied.

 .. _read-many-variants: